sronglongchhem/ios/README.md

     }
 }

-// Somewhere else we "apply" it to the main app's reducer: let globalReducer = logging(appReducer)
+// We use the backwards application operator to compose higher order reducers with each other and with the main reducer let globalReducer = logging <| appReducer
 ```

 Analytics is something we will likely develop as a high-order reducer too.